For Trump and Cohen, attorney-client privilege goes only so far

 Legal analysis

 On Monday, the FBI raided the law office of Michael Cohen, President Donald Trump's personal lawyer.
-They were seeking information about a $130,000 payment the attorney says he personally made to adult film star Stormy Daniels days before the 2016 election, sources told NBC News.
+They were seeking information about a $130,000 payment Cohen says he personally made to adult film star Stormy Daniels days before the 2016 election, sources told NBC News.

 The search warrants were sought and executed by FBI agents and federal prosecutors in New York in coordination with special counsel Robert Mueller's team after an initial referral from Mueller's office.